2 - Multiple Sensor Management

 Create sensors

 Create a set of sensors for each sensor management algorithm.
-As in Tutorial 1 this tutorial uses the RadarRotatingBearingRange sensor with the number of sensors initially set as 2.
+As in Tutorial 1, this tutorial uses the RadarRotatingBearingRange sensor with the number of sensors initially set to 2.
 Each sensor is positioned along the line \(x=10\), at distance intervals of 50.

 Increasing the number of sensors above 2 significantly increases the run time of the sensor manager due to the increase in combinations to be considered by the BruteForceSensorManager.
-Note that in Tutorial 1 we did not set the resolution for the dwell centre whereas here we are setting it to 30 degrees.
-This is because for the brute force algorithm with multiple sensors, using the default resolution of 1 degree is not practical.
-These limitations due to combinatorics are discussed further later.
+Note that in Tutorial 1 we did not set the resolution for the dwell centre, whereas here we are setting it to 30 degrees.
+Using the default resolution of 1 degree for the brute force algorithm with multiple sensors is not computationally practical; these limitations are discussed later.

 from stonesoup.types.state import StateVector